Skip to main content

 Authenticate

-Before running any query, set your access token in the Authorization header field at the top of the playground:
+To run a query, first set your access token in the Authorization header field at the top of the playground:

 Authorization: Bearer <your-token>